Book a Covid-19 test

 If you test positive for coronavirus, you’ll get an email, text or call from the NHS Test and Trace service.
 You'll be asked where you've been recently and who you've been in close contact with.

-It’s important you provide this information, so that your recent contacts can be contacted and advised to self-isolate in order to prevent further spread of the virus.
+It’s important you provide this information, so that your recent contacts can be contacted and told to self-isolate in order to stop the spread of the virus.